 These aquatic plants belong to the type of species which cannot tolerate cold environmental conditions.
 Rotala rotundifolia emersed when cultivated outdoor can live in a specified time only, during warm months.

 These weeds will not survive the freezing point in winter.
 However, the dead particles of the plant can regrow fast in springtime.

-Rotala rotundifolia emersed can still withstand cool temperatures of the pond.
-It can grow in a shallow depth of water and undergo flowering stage.
+Rotala rotundifolia emersed can still withstand cold temperatures of the pond.
+It can grow in a shallow depth of water and undergo a flowering stage.